mjgs/mjgs.github.io/_posts/2022/2022-02-24-the-mirror.md

 [some more time passes]

 I: I guess I’ll go then, again.
-Maybe some others have food and water so I don’t die
+Maybe some others have food that I can eat and water that I can drink, so that I don’t die